jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.3.1 =
+Default values are only set if the field is not a profile field.

 = 3.3.0 =
 Fixed a minor bug.
 Verified compatibility with WP 3.9